Members holdings

 • Species screening and growth optimization for aquaculture

-Accession, control, preservation, storage and supply of diatoms and related information in the frame of public deposits are ISO 9001:2008 certified
+Accession, control, preservation, storage and supply of microalgae and related information in the frame of public deposits are ISO 9001:2015 certified.